essembeh/YouRSS/README.md

 In social medias like Youtube, the keyword is *share*, I personnally think RSS feeds are a pretty good way to share content, it has been for decades.
 Youtube RSS feeds let *users* choose how they want to see videos, with the app they want.

 I simply wrote a minimal RSS client webapp for web browsers.

+## Features

+- view the last 15 videos published by channels you like in a minimal page
+- no account needed, simply add the channels you like to the *URL* (example https://yourss.domain.tld/@jonnygiger,@berrics)
+- on a page with several channels, you can choose to show/hide one or another, you can sort videos by published date
+- you can mark videos as read so that on the next visit, you quickly see the new videos
+- you can have *user* pages and you can configure which associated channels
+- support *Redis* for caching and speeding up the webapp

 # Install